tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 manner of data to be shared between each language runtime, hence reducing memory consumption and obviating marshalling costs.
-But when two garbaged-collected languages share references to the same values, each garbage collector needs to be careful to not collect these values while the other language has references to them.
+But when two garbaged-collected languages share references to the same values, each garbage collector (GC) needs to be careful to not collect these values while the other language has references to them.
 This is a problem we ran into both when building [HaskellR][haskellr] and [inline-java][inline-java].
 In this post, we'll survey this very